Loara/Rethink_scope_in_D/scope_block.md

 ````
 but this is only sugar syntax.

-We could also introduce *scope blocks* in order to automatically make declared variables inside it `scope`:
+We could also introduce *scope blocks* in order to automatically make any declared variables inside it `scope`:

 ````d
 int a;//Not scoped